Evaluating Emotion Arcs Across Languages: Bridging the Global Divide in Sentiment Analysis: Introduction

-The automatic methods usually employ the steps listed below to determine the time step--emotion value pairs (the emotion arc): \\[-20pt] \begin{enumerate}[ 1.] \item Suitable pre-processing of the text (e.g., converting text to lowercase, removing urls and numbers, tokenizing text, etc.). \\[-8pt] \item Apply emotion labels to units of text.
-Two common approaches for labeling units of text are: (1) \textit{The Lexicon-Only (LexO) Method:\footnote{We use the term \textit{Lexicon Only} because machine learning methods also at times make use of emotion lexicons in various ways.
-Thus the \textit{only} here signifies the use of a lexicon and not of an ML model.}} to label words using emotion lexicons and (2) \textit{The Machine-Learning (ML) Method:} to label whole sentences using supervised ML models (with or without using emotion lexicons). \\[-8pt] \item Aggregate the information to compute time step–emotion value scores; e.g., if using the lexicon approach: for each time step, compute the percentage of angry words or average valence of the words in the target text pertaining to each time step, and if using the ML approach: for each time step, compute the percentage of angry sentences or average valence of the sentences for each time step.\\[-10pt] \end{enumerate}
+Automatic methods generate emotion arcs using: \\[-20pt] \begin{itemize} \item The text of interest where the individual sentences (or instances) are temporally ordered; possibly through available timestamps indicating when the instances were posted/uttered: e.g., all the tweets relevant to (or mentioning) a government policy along with their meta-data that includes the date and time of posting.\\[-20pt] \item The emotion dimension/category of interest: e.g., anxiety, anger, valence, arousal, etc. \\[-20pt] \item The time step granularity of interest (e.g., days, weeks, months etc.)\\[-20pt] \end{itemize} The arcs are generated through a two-step process: \\[-20pt] \begin{itemize} \item Apply emotion labels to units of text.
+Two common approaches for labeling units of text are: (1) \textit{The Lexicon-Only (LexO) Method:} to label words using emotion lexicons and (2) \textit{The Machine-Learning (ML) Method:} to label whole sentences using supervised ML models (with or without using emotion lexicons).\\[-20pt] \item Aggregate the information to compute time step–emotion value scores; e.g., if using the lexicon approach: for each time step, compute the percentage of anger words in the target text pertaining to each time step, and if using the ML approach: for each time step, compute the percentage of angry sentences for each time step. \\[-20pt] \end{itemize}

-The time steps used can be non-overlapping, e.g., months of a year, but they can also be overlapping, e.g., ten-day time steps starting at every day of a year (every adjacent time step has nine overlapping days).
-Overlapping steps produce smoother emotion arcs, and thus are preferred in some applications. \sm{The number of textual instances (usually sentences or tweets) pertaining to a time step are referred to as the \textit{size of the time step} or {\it bin size}.}\footnote{In case the data does not come with associated time stamps, but simply a temporal order from beginning to end (such as the text in a novel), then often a time step is determined by a pre-chosen fixed amount of textual units (e.g., 200 words, 100 sentences, or one chapter).
-Thus, bins can be created to have the same size based on the chosen amount of textual units.}